andreami96/ACT-challs/awsum_quotes/README.md

 Since the program performs a substitution of the first `\n` (newline) character in the buffer with a null byte, we must make sure that also the newline byte `\x0a` is not in our buffer.

-__Can we?__ Well, the we control the payload of 0x58 + 1 bytes, so no problem for that, but don't forget that also the canary itself will be part of our buffer and we have no control on it whatsoever: it is a random number generated at the beginning of the execution.
-From now on we assume that the canary does not contain any newline or null characters, besides the least significant byte that is always `\x00`, as we said.
+__Can we?__ Well, the we control the payload of 0x58 + 1 bytes, so no problem for that, but don't forget that also the canary itself will be part of the printed stuff and we have no control on it whatsoever: it is a random number generated at the beginning of the execution.
+From now on we assume that the canary does not contain any newline or null characters (besides the least significant byte that is always `\x00`).
 We'll discuss the other case later.
-This reasoning applies for all the values that we will leak in this exploit.
+This reasoning applies also to the other values that we will leak during this exploit.

-Together with the canary, the printf will print also the saved BP.
+Together with the canary, the printf will also print the saved BP.
 It won't print further than that because the 2 most significant bytes of the saved BP are always `\x00`.

-After the leak, we can restore the least significant byte of the canary with the overflow of the author buffer.
+After the leak, we can restore the least significant byte of the canary with an overflow in the author buffer.
 This time the payload will be 0x78 + 1 bytes long, with the last byte set to `\x00`.
-This way the program won't detect any change on the canary upon return form `get_new_quote()`.
+This way the program won't detect any change to the canary.

 #### Quote #2